-The College retains the right to remove any software from a user's machine that has not been approved by TSS.
-In circumstances where software must be loaded due to emergency or other extraordinary circumstances, the Office of Technology should be notified of the situation as soon as possible.
+MICA retains the right to remove any software from a user's machine that has not been approved by TSS.
+In circumstances where software must be loaded due to emergency or other extraordinary circumstances, TSS should be notified of the situation as soon as possible.

 Use of BitTorrent and Similar Software Programs

-A number of applications are used to search for and share MP3 music, video and image files-such as BitTorrent.
-This software scans the Web for other computers using these software programs and then exchanges files automatically.
+A number of torrent applications are used to search for and share MP3 music, video and image files, including software such as BitTorrent.
+This software scans the internet for other computers using these software programs and then exchanges files automatically.
 The nature of this software and the way it works presents MICA with a number of problems:

-- Sending and receiving MP3 and other media files consumes large amounts of the campus' limited and expensive network bandwidth.
+Sending and receiving media files consumes large amounts of the campus' limited and expensive network bandwidth.

-- Workstations with Napster or Napster-like software may function as public file servers and allow people to browse private or confidential information stored on the user's machine.
+Workstations with file sharing software may function as public file servers and allow people to browse private or confidential information stored on the user's machine.

-Users shall refrain from installing or running BiTorrent, or other software programs with similar functions on computers owned by MICA or installed on MICA network.
-If a faculty or staff member has a need to use one of these software products for an academic or instructional purpose, he or she should inform The Office of Technology by sending an e-mail to email@example.com.
+Users shall refrain from installing or running BitTorrent, or other software programs with similar functions on computers owned by MICA or installed on MICA network.
+If a faculty or staff member has a need to use one of these software products for an academic or instructional purpose, he or she should inform TSS by sending an e-mail to email@example.com.

 Account Responsibility and Configuration Control

-Windows XP and Windows 7 computers are equipped with an administrator account that is used by The Office of Technology technicians in resolving problems.
-The user should not try to change the administrator account password or settings.
-Users should only attempt to change configuration settings if they are familiar with the implications of such changes.
 Display settings, mouse speed, desktop backgrounds and similar low level setting changes are generally not problematic.
-Changing network configuration, Internet security settings and similar higher level settings can all have unpredictable effects and should not be attempted without the assistance of someone from the Office of Technology.
+Changing network configuration, internet security settings and similar higher level settings can all have unpredictable effects and should not be attempted without the assistance of someone from TSS.

 Installing Additional Equipment

-The College’s computer equipment is deployed to an office in working order with the standard supported hardware and software (and optional hardware and software on a case-by-case basis).
-If additional hardware is needed for the performance of the users’s job, the Office of Technology Help Desk should be notified.
-Technicians and staff will work with the user to determine the appropriate hardware, purchase the hardware from one of the College’s accepted vendors, and install the hardware and software to support the devices.
-If user training is needed, The Office of Technology can arrange such training with the user.
-Users should not attempt to install additional hardware or software without the permission of the Office of Technology.
+MICA's computer equipment is deployed to an office in working order with the standard supported hardware and software (and optional hardware and software on a case-by-case basis).
+If additional hardware is needed for the performance of the user's job, TSS' Help Desk should be notified.
+Technicians and staff will work with the user to determine the appropriate hardware, purchase the hardware from one of MICA's accepted vendors, and install the hardware and software to support the devices.
+If user training is needed, TSS can arrange such training with the user.
+Users should not attempt to install additional hardware or software without the permission of TSS.

-The College budgets to replace equipment as it ages.
+MICA budgets to replace equipment as it ages.
 Capital equipment (over $2,000) needs to be requested through the Capital Equipment Budget Process.
-Vice- Presidents in each departmental area are responsible for organizing and submitting capital equipment requests at the beginning of each fiscal year for departments under their management.
-Those requests become part of the overall capital technology budget plan and are reviewed and approved by the President and Vice-Presidents as a group based on campus priorities.
-Once approved, capital equipment dealing with technology is generally purchased by the Office of Technology to ensure competitive pricing and consistency of brand or type.
+Vice Presidents in each departmental area are responsible for organizing and submitting capital equipment requests at the beginning of each fiscal year for departments under their management.
+Those requests become part of the overall capital technology budget plan and are reviewed and approved by the President and Vice Presidents as a group based on campus priorities.
+Once approved, capital equipment dealing with technology is generally purchased by TSS to ensure competitive pricing and consistency of brand or type.

-The College also maintains a budget for yearly replacement of computers.
-Computer workstations for office use are not generally considered capital and are usually purchased out of a budget fund maintained by The Office of Technology.
+MICA also maintains a budget for yearly replacement of computers.
+Computer workstations for office use are not generally considered capital and are usually purchased out of a budget fund maintained by TSS.
 This fund provides sufficient budget money to replace the most heavily used computers on campus every three years.
 Computer users requiring upgrades should make a request to their department head or Chair.
 That request should be forwarded to the Vice-President for Technology who will make recommendations for replacing or upgrading the computer.

-When a College machine is approved for upgrade, the equipment is replaced.
-When this occurs, the user is responsible for returning to the TSS Technician all of the hardware components originally deployed to them.
-The technician will work with the user to determine what components will be attached to the user's new equipment and what components will be returned to the inventory pool for possible reuse.
-Users will work with TSS technicians in backing up all data files and important information stored on their computer so that the data can be loaded onto their new machine.
+When a machine owned by MICA is approved for upgrade, the equipment is replaced.
+When this occurs, the user is responsible for returning to TSS all of the hardware components originally deployed to them.
+TSS will work with the user to determine what components will be attached to the user's new equipment and what components will be returned to the inventory pool for possible reuse.
+Users will work with TSS technicians in backing up all data files and important information stored on their computer so that the possibility of data loss is small.

 Employee's Responsibility in Preparation for an Upgrade

-When the Office of Technology is preparing to upgrade or replaces a user's computer, it is the responsibility of the user to ensure that all of the users data stored on the computer is organized in a manner that facilitates the transfer of that information to the new or upgraded computer.
-The Office of Technology will send to each user before the upgrade takes place, an information sheet giving them guidelines and instructions for preparing for the upgrades.
-In general, the following guidelines should be followed:
+When TSS is preparing to upgrade or replace a user's computer, it is the responsibility of the user to ensure that all of the user's data stored on the computer is organized in a manner that facilitates the transfer of that information to the new or upgraded computer.

-Personal music and/or video files WILL NOT be moved from an old computer to a new one by the Office of Technology technicians.
+Personal music, video files, and photographs WILL NOT be moved from an old computer to a new one by TSS technicians.
 These files are very large and take an enormous amount of the technician's time.
-If users have music that they want to move from one computer to another, it will be their responsibility to save the files off to a suitable medium BEFORE the technicians arrive and copy them back on to the new computer after the technicians have finished their work.
+If users have music, movies, and personal photos that they want to move from one computer to another, it will be their responsibility to save the files off to a suitable medium BEFORE the technicians arrive and copy them back on to the new computer after the technicians have finished their work.

-An inventory of desktop and portable computers, monitors and printers is maintained The Office of Technology.
+An inventory of desktop and portable computers, monitors and printers is maintained TSS.
 When equipment is provided to a user or returned from a user, the location and responsible individual information is updated in the inventory system.
-The inventory protects the assets of the College in the case of a disaster such a fire, flood, or other incidents of loss by providing information for warranty and insurance claims.
+The inventory protects the assets of MICA in the case of a disaster such as fire, flood, or other incidents of loss by providing information for warranty and insurance claims.
 Users are responsible for reporting lost, stolen or relocated computer equipment to the Help Desk at firstname.lastname@example.org or extension 2201.
 If the equipment is lost, stolen, Campus Safety must be notified and a report made.
 Prompt reporting of equipment movement will insure the inventory is reliable and up-to-date.
 MICA bar code labels applied to the equipment are not to be removed, covered, or defaced.

-The Department is responsible for notifying the Help Desk when there is a permanent change in the employee(s) using a computer.
+Departments are responsible for notifying the Help Desk when there is a permanent change in the employee(s) using a computer.
 This notification will result in the dispatching of a technician to work with the department to determine the disposition of the data and information stored on the computer.
-This might include, saving off important departmental information including user's email, clearing and/or changing user accounts, cleaning the machine of unwanted information or software or reformatting the computer the machine altogether and reloading software.
+This might include, saving important departmental information including user's email, clearing and/or changing user accounts, cleaning the machine of unwanted information or software or reformatting the computer the machine altogether and reloading software.

-The Office of Technology technicians are hired by the College to work on College equipment.
+Technology Systems & Services' (TSS) technicians are hired by MICA to work on MICA's computer equipment.
 Users should not ask TSS Technicians to work on personal machines during college business hours.